yizhizoe/dynamodb-init-migration/README.md

 # DynamoDB Table Initial Migration across AWS Partitions with Filtering

-## Background
+## Background / Requirement

-- Initial migration of DynamoDB table from AWS global region to China regions (as AWS China regions are separated from AWS commercial parition, aka global regions, the common practice of DynamoDB global table is not available for cross-paritition migration)
+- Initial migration of large-volume DynamoDB table (tens of GB and above) from AWS global region to China regions (as AWS China regions are separated from AWS commercial parition, aka global regions, the common practice of DynamoDB global table is not available for cross-paritition migration)
 - [DynamoDB cross region replication](https://github.com/aws-samples/aws-dynamodb-cross-region-replication) provides a nice example of continous bi-directional replication but doesn't cover the inital migration.
 This PoC can be combined with the former as a total solution for DynamoDB migration and replication.
-- Due to data privacy law, **filtering** on the tables is required <u>*before*</u> migration
+- Due to data privacy law, **filtering** on the source tables is required <u>*before*</u> migration
 - Cross-border Internet network is not stable and the migration step over Internet requires reliable architecture

 ## Architecture

-Filter and export to S3 and replicate to China
+The general approach is to filter and export to S3 in source global region and replicate to China.
+In target region, import the data from S3 to DynamoDB.

 - Using Glue, crawl and filter DynamoDB table to export to S3 in global region
 - Replicate to S3 in China using S3 Plugin of [Data Transfer Hub](https://www.amazonaws.cn/en/solutions/data-transfer-hub/